Skip to main content

 Done!

 Super, you know now how to start an aquadoggo on your computer or server!
 This is the first step towards running a p2panda application on your computer or building a new one.
-Check out the next tutorial on how to send data to your running node.
+Check out the next tutorial on how to send data to create schema on your running node.

 This is not part of this tutorial but we just want to mention that you can also run a node programmatically by embedding it directly in your Rust codebase: